JunlinH/ReCorrection-Filter-for-SISR/README.md

 # [Reproduce]-Correction-Filter-for-Single-Image-Super-Resolution
-This project reproduced the paper 'Correction Filter for Single Image Super-Resolution: Robustifying Off-the-Shelf Deep Super-Resolvers' by Shady et al..
+This project reproduced the paper ['Correction Filter for Single Image Super-Resolution: Robustifying Off-the-Shelf Deep Super-Resolvers'](https://arxiv.org/abs/1912.00157) by Shady et al..

+Through my experiments, it can be concluded that the main contribution of the paper is reproducible.

 ## Requirements
 - matplotlib